msgpo/BetterFirefox/README.md

 * Multi-Process + Sandboxed Firefox still unfinished and bugged (promised to be included in FF 46 but not done because 'bugs' how many years we need more?)
 * WebExtensions will replace Firefox’s powerful extension framework (why not add a workaround for both?)
 * Firefox needs a distinct identity
-* Horrible Search engine by default
+* The default search-engine is horrible (why not duckduckgo?)
 * No ability to sync all about:config tweaks (you need extra opt-in in that)
-* Ability to reset about:config related changes on per-app basis
+* Ability to reset about:config related changes on per-app/extension basis
 * Increase the security and adapt faster changes, especially to known reported issue like certificate frauds
 * Give us an Setup which allow us to opt-in only the stuff we want and not pre-install anything (like the 'Hello' client)
 * Don't kill the engine or the theming ability
 * Why use Firefox over Chrome?
 Mozilla would probably argue that Firefox is unique because it’s made by a non-profit company dedicated to making the web better, rather than big for-profit corporations that do more things like its competitors.
 It also uses Gecko, a different rendering engine, which hopefully helps preserve web standards through a variety of implementations.
 But is that really enough?
 * Exclude any DRM (Codecs, Encrypted Media Extensions, ...) or make it integrated opt-in for people which really need it, ESR is the wrong way, make ONE Browser for all
 * Give us back the control over the Browser and keep it clean and slim as much as possible (also less ram usage then)
+* Kill known insecure stuff a lot of faster, let Adobe/Java die once and for all ... no need to add workarounds ... it's waste of time to think that you can 'by-design' insecure things harden ...
+* Bloat like Pocket has been added.
+To our knowledge, this is a third-party extension that has been added and uses non-Mozilla servers to store data.
+Things like this should be left as extensions.

 ## License